Building Low-Cost Housing and Reducing High Interest Rates: An Analysis of Trump's Measures to Address the U.S. Housing Crisis

 Dual Evaluation of Trump's Housing Policies

-However, this policy carries significant hidden risks: it essentially shifts the burden of housing shortages onto low-income groups and may foster distorted public opinion such as "if you can't afford low-standard housing, it's due to personal lack of effort."
-It is a typical short-sighted act of prioritizing short-term political gains over long-term social welfare.
-However, this policy carries significant hidden risks: it essentially shifts the burden of housing shortages onto low-income groups and may foster distorted public opinion such as "if you can't afford low-standard housing, it's due to personal lack of effort."
-It is a typical short-sighted act of prioritizing short-term political gains over long-term social welfare.
+However, this policy carries significant hidden risks: it essentially shifts the burden of housing shortages onto low-income groups and may foster a distorted public opinion that attributes the inability to afford low-standard housing to a lack of personal effort.
+It is a typical short-sighted act that prioritizes short-term political gains over long-term social welfare.

 III.
 In-depth Analysis and Fundamental Solutions to the U.S. Housing Crisis